Real-Time Graphic Notation Based on Gesture Data Seis Canciones for voice and live electronics

 I have been working together with saxophonist Jonathan Chazan on an artistic research project that explores a new way of composing for saxophone, based on timbral qualities.
 The overall, future goal of this project is to develop a method for composers and performers to indicate specific timbres and interpret them precisely, aided by technology.
 Eventually, we want to expand it into a quantitative notational language that allows to express timbres efficiently and unambiguously.

 Our special interest in developing this method comes from the unique mental state a timbral-centric system creates in performing and listening to music, since it calls to pay attention to timbres in a more profound way.
 And, because it is not necessarily intuitive, it brings the composer and performer to novel, interesting, and unpredicted musical places.

-So far, the project has yielded a 28-minute composition Siete Dolores, for saxophone and live electronics (audio and video/lights).
+Siete Dolores, is a 28-minute composition for saxophone and live electronics (audio and video/lights).
 The piece was designed to showcase this approach to composing with timbres, similarly to an etude that focuses solely on that timbral technique.
 The timbre analysis and identification in the piece is done with Sonic Print by Jean-Francois Charles, and with Zsa.descriptors by Mikhail Malt.

 Published paper about Sonic Print and Siete Dolores:

 Jean-Francois Charles, Gil Dori, and Joseph Norman, Sonic Print: Timbre Classification with Live Training for Musical Application, Joint Conference on AI Music Creativity, 2020.